ibm-cloud-docs/codeengine/subscription-ping.md

 If you set your ping schedule to `0 0 * * *` (midnight), then you must wait until after midnight for the event to be sent.
 To update your ping event to run on a different schedule, for example, every 2 minutes, use the [`sub ping update`](/docs/codeengine?topic=codeengine-cli#cli-subscription-ping-update) command, `ibmcloud ce sub ping update --name mypingevent --destination-type job --destination myjob --schedule '*/2 * * * *'`.
 {: tip}

+Note that log information lasts for only one hour.
 For more information about logging, see [Viewing logs](/docs/codeengine?topic=codeengine-view-logs).

 Looking for more code examples?
 Check out the [Samples for {{site.data.keyword.codeenginefull_notm}} GitHub repo](https://github.com/IBM/CodeEngine){: external}.
 {: tip}